alexeygrigorev/workshops/mlzoomcamp-serverless/README.md

 wget https://github.com/DataTalksClub/machine-learning-zoomcamp/releases/download/dl-models/clothing-model-new.onnx
 ```

-Now our models are saves in the ONNX format.
+Now our models are saved in the ONNX format.
 Like with TF-lite,
 we only need ONNX-Runtime to run it:

 ```bash
 pip install onnxruntime
 ```

-Like in the module, we can't use TF for our pre-preprocessing.
+Like in the module, we can't use TF for our preprocessing.
 That's
 why we will rely on `keras-image-helper` to do that:

 ```bash
 pip install keras-image-helper
 ```

-This is now you use ONNX-Runtime to make predictions:
+This is how you use ONNX-Runtime to make predictions:

 ```python
 import onnxruntime as ort